Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction

-\cite{MartiusDerEtAl-13} apply the above maximization of \gls{TiPI} to simulated robots.
-As a result, those robots show complex behavior~\citep{MartiusDerEtAl-13}.
-One example is a humanoid robot with 17~degrees of freedom (DoF) controlled by a single high-dimensional controller implementing the PI optimization principle from \autoref{eq:gradient_ascent_explicit}.
-Importantly, despite using the same rules, the formalism produces different behavioral regimes of the simulated humanoid, depending on the environment it is exposed to.
 Along with the above derivation, several approximations and assumptions have been made.
 When the measure is applied to a real robot in a real-world human-interaction scenario, this requires a careful consideration of the assumptions and approximations, which we do in the following.